-Mars Stone, PhD, is a Senior Scientist at BSRI and Director of the Viral Reference Laboratory and Repository Core.
+Mars Stone, PhD, is a Senior Scientist at BSRI and Director of the Research Operations Core.
 Dr. Stone joined BSRI after completing graduate and post doctoral work at the University of California, Davis, investigating rhesus macaque models of HIV vaccines.
 Currently research interests revolve around transfusion-transmitted viruses, blood screening and diagnostics assays, and transfusion efficacy.
 The Stone lab leads a range of multicenter clinical and translational studies in these areas.

 The Reservoir Assay Validation and Evaluation Study will enroll and collect leukapheresis-derived samples from ART-suppressed HIV+ individuals to address three aims: 1) to conduct a validation study of the current and next generation of viral outgrowth assays, 2) to rigorously evaluate the performance characteristics (e.g., sensitivity, specificity, reproducibility and precision) of currently established and novel molecular and immunological assays for HIV reservoir detection and quantitation using coded panels and 3) to compare performance of these assays when applied to clinical samples from representative cohorts of ART-suppressed patients with clade B and clade infection.